orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 **Authors:**
 Jonas Lekevicius, Eric Wall

 This is a basic Q&A-type Orb.
-The holder has the right to submit a text-based question to the creator and the right to receive a text-based response.
+The keeper has the right to submit a text-based question to the creator and the right to receive a text-based response.
 The question is limited in length but responses may come in any length.
 Questions and answers are hash-committed to the blockchain so that the track record cannot be changed.
 The Orb has a cooldown.